IBM-Cloud/vnf-samples/pdns-mongo-nodejs/README.md

 ```

-Here, is a node js express application that is running and listening at port 3000.
-You can access the application from your browser as http://vsi-client-floatingip:3000
+Here, is a node js express application that is running and listening at port 3000 in VSI Client in IBM Cloud.
+You can access the application from your local system  browser as http://vsi-client-floatingip:3000

 > node mongoose_express.js